 Soil is an unconsolidated assemblage of solid particles including clay, sand, silt, and rock, and sometimes organic matter.
 Voids between the particles are occupied by air and/or water.
 When compressed air is directed into soil at close range, air enters the voids, expands, and fractures the soil.
 Stronger, non-porous materials such as metal or plastic pipes, cables, or even tree roots are unaffected.

-AirSpade's patented, supersonic nozzle turns compressed air into a high-speed, laser-like jet moving at twice the speed of sound, Mach 2.
+AirSpade's proprietary, supersonic nozzle turns compressed air into a high-speed, laser-like jet moving at twice the speed of sound, Mach 2.
 All of the energy and momentum of air moving at approximately 1,200 mph is focused onto the soil, dislodging it in a fraction of a second.

 Although rocket engine exhaust nozzles with supersonic performance have been in use for many years, supersonic air-excavation nozzles are a relatively new development.
-Through in-depth aerodynamic research including analysis of high-speed movies, combined with extensive knowledge of soils, AirSpade designed and developed the patented supersonic nozzle (US Patent #5,782,414).
+Through in-depth aerodynamic research including analysis of high-speed movies, combined with extensive knowledge of soils, AirSpade designed and developed the proprietary supersonic nozzle (US Patent #5,782,414).

 Unlike propulsion nozzles, energy harnessed to accelerate the air stream comes from the expansion of air under compression rather than from the combustion of fuel.
 Adding to the challenge are issues relating to the effect of the air flow boundary layer on the nozzle profile.
 In order to meet demanding specifications and tight tolerances required, special tooling and computer-aided-machining is used to manufacture the nozzle.
 AirSpade continues to refine and improve the supersonic nozzle design through detailed mathematical modeling and laboratory experimentation.